RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Results

-\begin{remark} Due to different ways of applying kinematic constraints, solving the problem in a different domain (control vs. planning), simplifying dynamic models, and assuming perfect control applied by individual methods, the comparison cannot be entirely fair.
-However, the majority of unfairness is in favor of other approaches rather than ours. \end{remark}
+\begin{remark} Due to the different ways of applying kinematic constraints, solving the problem in a different domain (control vs. planning), simplifying dynamic models, and assuming perfect control applied by individual methods, the comparison cannot be entirely fair.
+However, the majority of unfairness is in favor of other approaches rather than our approach considering full quadrotor's dynamic model, and uncertainties in both state estimation and control. \end{remark}